 "When various proposals are included under a single item of the agenda, they shall be voted upon separately.
-In particular, there shall be separate voting on the appointment of each director and, in the event of amendments to the Bylaws or these Rules and Regulations, each Article or group of Articles that are substantially independent.
-As an exception, all those proposals made that are configured as unitary or indivisible, such as those relating to the approval of a complete text of the Bylaws or the Rules and Regulations for the General Shareholders' Meeting, shall be voted on as a whole."
+When various proposals are included under a single item of the agenda, they shall be voted upon separately.
+As an exception, all those proposals made that are configured as unitary or indivisible, such as those relating to the approval of a complete text of the bylaws or the Rules and Regulations for the General Shareholders' Meeting, shall be voted on as a whole."
 6. Companies should allow split votes, so financial intermediaries acting as nominees on behalf of different clients can issue their votes according to instructions.

-see section: E.4.
-Compliant Х Explain
+See section: E.4